 Part of this process is exploring the “roots” or issues underlying a disturbance.
 You will be gently supported in touching on old patterns and beliefs that may be holding you back.
 Releasing these old patterns helps you to find greater levels of self awareness, and a new sense of freedom.

 You are more than simply a cluster of behaviours, or symptoms of an illness.
 Your body carries the wisdom of your life experiences.

 Holistic Counselling and Psychotherapy

 Let’s say, for example, that you are feeling stressed, and are aware of tension in your shoulders.
-As well as offering techniques to reduce stress, Holistic Psychotherapy will help you to explore and address the underlying causes of your tension.
+As well as offering techniques to reduce stress, as an holistic counsellor I will also help you to explore and address the underlying causes of your tension.
 This may be linked to entrenched patterns of behaviour, that you are not aware of, or beliefs inherited from your childhood.

 My focus in therapy is to help you to follow your own path towards personal growth and healing.

 The Next Step